peterhinch/micropython_ir/TRANSMITTER.md

 `SONY_15`, `SONY_20`, `RC5` and `RC6_M0`.
 Each class is subclassed from a
 common abstract base class in `__init__.py`.
 The application instantiates the appropriate class and calls the `transmit` method to send data.

-The ESP32 platform is marginal in this application because of imprecision in its timing.
-The Philips protocols are unsupported as they require unachievable levels of precision.
-Test results are discussed [here](./TRANSMITTER.md#52-esp32).

 #### Common to all classes